akashasia/simple-hangman/README.md

 # simple-hangman
-A hangman clone in React.js and with Flask providing the API
+A hangman clone using React.js and Bootstrap and with Flask providing the API.
+All business logic is performed in the back-end to prevent cheating.

+The instructions assume the current directory to be the project directory.

 ## For the back-end API
 Requires Python3 and the following python libraries to function: